blogs.sanpreetsingh.com

 If your fights keep repeating, it often means:

-• trust has tiny cracks that never got addressed
+• Trust has tiny cracks that were never addressed

-This is where Trust Issues in Long-Term Relationships quietly forms — not always from one huge betrayal, but from unresolved hurts, broken micro-promises, and “I can’t rely on you emotionally” moments.
+This is often how trust issues in relationship begin to form — not always through one huge betrayal, but through unresolved hurts, broken micro-promises, and repeated moments of “I cannot rely on you emotionally.”

-At this stage, structured support helps because couples inside the loop can’t always see the loop.
+At this stage, structured support helps because couples inside the loop cannot always see the loop clearly.

-This is also where working with a relationship repair professional like Sanpreet Singh can become useful — not to “take sides,” but to:
+This is also where working with a relationship repair professional like Sanpreet Singh can help — not to take sides, but to:

-• practice communication skills that hold under real stress
+• Practice communication skills that still work under real stress

-Because most couples don’t lack information.
+Because most couples do not lack information.
 They lack rehearsal under pressure.

 Next time a small fight starts, do this 60-second check: